March marks a year in lockdown.

 I cannot stress this enough, the quickest and easiest way to dramatically improve sleep is a very dark sleep environment for naps and bedtime.
 I’m talking ‘can’t see your hand in front of your face’ darkness!

 Circadian rhythms are the cycles of hormones that coordinate all our mental and physical processes over the course of 24 hours.
 Most significantly the sleep/wake cycle.

 Children and babies can have difficulty with a sudden, abrupt changes to Circadian rhythms.

 Sleep pressure works alongside circadian rhythm to meet our sleep needs and tiredness increases up the longer we stay awake.
-Tiredness is caused by levels of the hormone Adenosine which builds up until we find it hard to keep our eyes open another moment; it’s the reason our eyelids become heavy while reading stories aloud in the afternoon and little ones need naps… it’s also why we nod off on the sofa halfway through a tv show in the evening!
+Tiredness is caused by levels of the hormone Adenosine.
+This builds up until we find it hard to keep our eyes open.
+It’s the reason our eyelids become heavy while reading stories aloud in the afternoon and little ones need naps.
+It’s also why we nod off on the sofa halfway through a tv show in the evening!

 Light has the greatest influence on sleep.